Rust and Bone

 The film itself provides laughter, a few brutal moments, lust, and some beautifully tender moments.
 The pace of the film is just right; there is plenty going on, and all in all, this is definitely a film to be seen, especially if you loved Untouchables of which there are a few similarities.
 C’est superbe!

-Rust and Bone is released in UK cinemas on 2nd November 2012.
+Rust and Bone is released nationwide on 2nd November 2012.